-As of December 31, 2006, Yuchai employed approximately 7,343 people nationwide.
+As of December 31, 2007, Yuchai employed approximately 9,171 people worldwide.
 Yuchai provides its employees with a fixed base salary and a bonus that is determined by the employees' performance and productivity.
 Yuchai also provides its employees with housing and meal subsidies and medical insurance.
-For fiscal year 2006, the total annual salary and bonus paid to our employees was approximately Rmb 392.0 million (US\$57.2 million).
-Yuchai has not experienced any strikes or similar significant work stoppages.
-Yuchai believes that its employee relations are good.
-As of December 31, 2007, Yuchai employed approximately 9,171 people worldwide.
-For fiscal year 2007, the total annual salary and bonus paid to our employees was approximately Rmb 505.0 million (US\$73.6 million).
+For fiscal year 2007, the total annual salary and bonus paid to our employees was Rmb 505.0 million (US\$73.6 million).approximately Rmb 505.0 million (US\$73.9 million).

+As of December 31, 2006, Yuchai employed approximately 7,343 people nationwide.

 As of December 31, 2005, Yuchai employed approximately 8,827 people nationwide, inclusive of a sales force of 609 employees.
-As of December 31, 2004, Yuchai employed approximately 7,153 people nationwide, inclusive of a sales force of 558 employees.